navuyi/NerdCoder-TUFIQoE-2021/README.md

-### After each change in scenarios.json one need to reload the extension for the changes to take effect.
+### After each change in scenarios.json one needs to reload the extension for the changes to take effect.

 ### Exemplary scenario file content
 ```